rednafi/rednafi.com/content/misc/direnv.md

 ## How I use it

-Here are a few things I’m using it for:
+Here are a few things I'm using it for:

 -   Automatically loading environment variables from a `.env` file.
 -   Loading different sets of values for the same environment keys, e.g., local vs. staging values.
 -   Activating the virtual environment when I enter the directory of a Python project.

-Let’s say you want to load your environment variables automatically when you `cd` into a directory and have them removed from the shell environment when you leave it.
+Let's say you want to load your environment variables automatically when you `cd` into a directory and have them removed from the shell environment when you leave it.
 Suppose the project directory looks like this: